-- (d) As the issuer of a physician certification, the qualified physician shall register electronically the named qualified patient in the patient registry in a manner determined by the commission. - (e) Before a qualified physician may reissue a physician certification, he or she shall do all of the following: - (1) Determine if the patient still meets the criteria for issuing a physician certification under subsection (a). - (2) Determine that, over a period of not less than six months, the qualified patient's health or the symptoms of the qualifying condition have significantly improved. - (3) Identify and document in the qualified patient's medical records whether the qualified patient experienced either of the following related to the medical use of cannabis: - a.
+1 (e) Before a qualified physician may reissue a 2 physician certification, he or she shall do all of the 3 following:

+- (1) Determine if the patient still meets the criteria for issuing a physician certification under subsection (a). - (2) Determine that, over a period of not less than six months, the qualified patient's health or the symptoms of the qualifying condition have significantly improved. - (3) Identify and document in the qualified patient's medical records whether the qualified patient experienced either of the following related to the medical use of cannabis: - a.
 An adverse drug interaction with any prescription or nonprescription medication. - b.
-A reduction in the use of, or dependence on, other types of controlled substances. - (f) A qualified physician shall update the patient registry within seven days after any change is made to the original physician certification to reflect the change.

-1 (g) A qualified physician shall deactivate the 2 registration of a qualified patient and the patient's 3 caregiver in the following circumstances:
+A reduction in the use of, or dependence on, other types of controlled substances. - (f) A qualified physician shall update the patient registry within seven days after any change is made to the original physician certification to reflect the change. - (g) A qualified physician shall deactivate the registration of a qualified patient and the patient's caregiver in the following circumstances: - (1) When the qualified physician no longer recommends cannabis for medical use for the patient.

-- (1) When the qualified physician no longer recommends cannabis for medical use for the patient. - (2) If there is clear evidence, in accordance with rules adopted by the commission, that a patient may be diverting or misusing cannabis. - (3) When the physician-patient relationship is terminated. - (h) The commission may monitor physician certification and patient registration in the patient registry for practices that could facilitate unlawful diversion or misuse of cannabis and shall recommend disciplinary action to the Board of Medical Examiners as appropriate.
+(2) If there is clear evidence, in accordance with rules adopted by the commission, that a patient may be diverting or misusing cannabis.

+- (3) When the physician-patient relationship is terminated. - (h) The commission may monitor physician certification and patient registration in the patient registry for practices that could facilitate unlawful diversion or misuse of cannabis and shall recommend disciplinary action to the Board of Medical Examiners as appropriate.
 Monitoring may include reviewing the medical records of patients, in accordance with state and federal law, on whose behalf a qualified physician issued physician certifications, in order to ascertain whether the patients were diagnosed with the qualifying condition specified by the qualified physician on the physician certification. - (i) The commission shall adopt rules to implement this section which shall include criteria for reissuing physician certifications and may include guidelines on dosage, quantities, and types of cannabis products that may be recommended by qualified physicians for a particular qualifying condition.

-2 (a) In order to commence, use, and maintain a 3 reliable patient registry system, by no later than July 31, 4 2020, the commission shall do all of the following:

-- (1) Establish and administer an integrated, electronic patient registry system that does all of the following: - a.
+(a) In order to commence, use, and maintain a reliable patient registry system, by no later than July 31, 2020, the commission shall do all of the following: 1 (1) Establish and administer an integrated, 2 electronic patient registry system that does all of the 3 following:

+- a.
 Receives physician certifications from qualified physicians in the registry database. - b.
 Includes in the registry database for each qualified patient registrant the names of the qualified patient and the patient's designated caregiver, if applicable, and information relating to the physician certification, including the name of the qualified physician, the diagnosed qualifying condition or conditions, and the type and quantity of cannabis product recommended by the qualified physician. - c.
 Provides a procedure for keeping the information on a qualified patient up-to-date. - d.
 Tracks the medical cannabis card application process through issuance or denial. - e.
 Tracks medical cannabis cards that are denied, issued, revoked, suspended, or reinstated. - f.
-Provides access as further provided in subsection (b). - (2) Adopt rules to implement this section that include criteria by which medical cannabis cards may be revoked, suspended, and renewed.
+Provides access as further provided in subsection

+(b). - (2) Adopt rules to implement this section that include criteria by which medical cannabis cards may be revoked, suspended, and renewed.
 The rules may not prohibit the issuance or use of a medical cannabis card based on an arrest for any felony or misdemeanor, unless the arrest is for a violation of this chapter.